Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

 The halo-by-halo comparison (middle and right bottom panels in Fig.~\ref{fig:SMHM}) is consistent with the comparison of the statistical scaling relations seen in the top panels.
-Namely, the SAM predicts higher stellar masses in halos between $10^{11.5} M_{\odot}$ and $10^{12.25} M_{\odot}$.
-At halo masses above $10^{13.5} M_{\odot}$, TNG predicts higher galaxy stellar masses.
+Namely, the SAM predicts higher stellar masses in halos between $10^{11.5} \msun$ and $10^{12.25} \msun$.
+At halo masses above $10^{13.5} \msun$, TNG predicts higher galaxy stellar masses.
 The scatter in the halo-by-halo comparison is quite large --- up to 1.5 dex.
 A particularly interesting result is revealed by the residual correlation plot (rightmost bottom panel of Fig.~\ref{fig:SMHM}).
-A significant positive correlation is seen ($r^2= 0.58$) when comparing the SMHM residuals for TNG against those of the SAM.
+A significant positive correlation is seen ($r =$ $0.70$) when comparing the SMHM residuals for TNG against those of the SAM.
+We label this correlation as strong based on our classification system.
 This indicates that the majority of halos that are above the median in the SAM are also above it in TNG, and vice versa, which hints at a similar relationship between halo formation history and stellar mass assembly in the two models.
 This is also demonstrated by examining the fraction of objects in each of the quadrants.
-There are significantly higher fractions in the ``correlated'' quadrants (34.56\% and 35.56\%) than in the ``uncorrelated'' quadrants (14.45\% and 14.43\%).
+There are significantly higher fractions in the ``correlated'' quadrants (38.39\% and 38.38\%) than in the ``uncorrelated'' quadrants (11.63\% and 11.62\%).

 We investigate this further by plotting the same kind of halo-by-halo residual diagram for different mass bin ranges.
-In Fig.~\ref{fig:SMHM-breakdown}, we compare the SMHM residuals at low ($\mvir < 10^{11.5}$), median ($10^{11.5} M_{\odot} < \mvir < 10^{12.5} M_{\odot}$), and high ($10^{12.5} M_{\odot} < \mvir$) virial masses.
-We obtain linear correlation coefficients of $r^2 = 0.62, 0.61, -0.11$ for these mass ranges respectively.
+In Fig.~\ref{fig:SMHM-breakdown}, we compare the SMHM residuals at low ($\mvir < 10^{11.5}$), median ($10^{11.5} \msun < \mvir < 10^{12.5} \msun$), and high ($10^{12.5} \msun < \mvir$) virial masses.
+We obtain linear correlation coefficients of $r = $ $0.79$ (strong), $0.66$ (strong), $-0.02$ (no) for these mass ranges respectively.
 Thus the correlation breaks down for halo masses above the peak in the SMHM relation, which is also where star formation typically becomes quenched.
+We plan on further investigating this in a a follow up work where we track star formation and residual evolution across multiple redshifts (Gabrielpillai et al. in prep.).

+The next galaxy property we investigate is the cold gas mass $m_{\rm cold}$ as a function of $\mvir$, shown in Fig.~\ref{fig:fcold-v-mhalo}.
+Note that if a halo has a cold gas mass that is below the minimum value that can be resolved by TNG (as given in Table~\ref{tab:fields}), it is displayed along the bottom edge of the plot.
+In both the SAM and TNG, in any halos with $m_{\rm cold} < m_{\rm cold, min}$, $m_{\rm cold}$ is set equal to $m_{\rm cold, min}$ for purposes of calculating the dispersions and residuals.
+We define the cold gas mass as the mass of cold neutral gas in the central galaxy $m_{\rm cold} = m_{\rm HI} + m_{H2}$.